randomprecision/vault_test_environment/README.md

 ## What is this?

 <sub>This is my (sanitized) version of the `vault_test_environment` vagrant sandbox passed down to me from benz0, who had it passed down to him from someone else.
-I have removed some stuff and added other stuff in an effort to make this more current and useful.
-I plan to add more stuff to this (I use this all the time for Vault support) so check in from time to time if you're interested in the changes.
-I've removed all proprietary information from here so I'm comfortable flipping the repo over to public, but please let me know if you find something here that should not be. </sub>
+I have removed some things and added other stuff in an effort to make this more current and useful.
+I plan to add more to this (I use this all the time for Vault support) so check in from time to time if you're interested in the changes.
+I've removed all proprietary information from here so I'm comfortable flipping the repo over to public, but PLEASE let me know if you find something here that should not be. </sub>

 ---